micro/services/tags/README.md

+Tag any resource by savin a tag associated with their ID in the tag service.

 # Tag Service

-This is the Tag service

 ## Query tags